-New In 2022, nearly 80 Microsoft products and releases will reach end of support (or servicing), move to Extended Support, or be retired.
+In 2023, nearly 100 Microsoft offerings will reach end of support or servicing, move to Extended Support, or be retired.
 For products reaching end of support, customers face a decision to either upgrade or take risks associated with running the unsupported product in their IT ecosystem.
-In this bulleting, we review the list of products that will be sunset in 2022 and some factors Microsoft enterprises customers should consider as they prepare for these events.
+In this bulletin, we review the list of products that will be sunsetted in 2023 and some factors Microsoft enterprise customers should consider as they prepare for these events.

-At nearly 80 offerings, the list of Microsoft releases and offerings being sunset in 2022 (or moved to extended support) is nearly twice as long as 2021’s list.
+At nearly 100 offerings, the list of Microsoft releases and offerings being sunsetted in 2023 (or moved to extended support) is one of the longest in recent history.
 When most of these products reach end of support, no new security updates, non-security updates, free or paid assisted support options, or online technical content updates will be issued.